drshahizan/special-topic-data-engineering/assignment/API/submission/Regex/Report_Regex.md

 - [Part 1: Retrieve Data From API & Save in CSV Format](#part-1-retrieve-data-from-api-and-save-in-csv-format)
 - [Part 2: Store the CSV file in MongoDB](#part-2-store-the-csv-file-in-mongodb)

-<h2>Part 1 Retrieve Data From API and Save in CSV Format</h2>
+<h2>Part 1: Retrieve Data From API and Save in CSV Format</h2>
-In this part, the vaccination registration data will be collected by using API and it will be saved in csv format.
+In this section, we will gather vaccination registration data through an API provided by Postman MyVaccination Backend APIs and store it in CSV format.

 <h3>Step 1: Import the libraries</h3>

-The libraries we have used are `requests`, `json` and `pandas`
+The libraries used are `requests`, `json` and `pandas`

 - `requests` is used to send a HTTP to server and retrieve data from it,
 - `json` is used to manipulate json file,